-3 Things To Do This Fall To Create a Solid and Sustainable Writing Habit
+3 Things To Do This Spring To Create a Consistent and Sustainable Writing Habit

 And if you’re like most people, you’ve probably been in this situation before.

-Whether it’s the first of the year, month, or day of the week, your renewed optimism toward tackling your writing projects is palpable.
+Whether it’s the first of the year, month, or day of the week, your renewed optimism toward tackling your writing projects is tangible.

-You make your list, shop for new notebooks and supplies, and then one of a few things happens.
+You make your list, shop for new notebooks and sparkly pens, and then one of a few things happens.

 1. Time.
-A week isn’t long enough to build a new writing habit.
+A week isn’t long enough to create a new writing habit.

 2. You didn’t remove anything from your day-to-day, only crammed more in.